zulip/zulip/help/demo-organizations.md

 ways:

 * A demo organization will be automatically deleted 30 days after creation.
-You can convert a demo organization into a regular organization if you'd prefer to keep its history.
+You can [convert a demo organization into a regular organization](#convert-a-demo-organization-to-a-permanent-organization) if you'd prefer to keep its history.
-* You do not need to choose a URL when creating a demo organization;
+* You do not need to choose a URL or when creating a demo organization;
   one will be generated automatically for you.
 * A demo organization cannot be directly upgraded to a paid Zulip Cloud plan without first converting to a regular organization.